King, Egypt President Call For Preserving Syria's Security, Stability, Sovereignty

+- King, Sisi call for stepping up international efforts to stop Israeli war, protect civilians

+- his majesty warns of danger of unilateral measures against Palestinians in West Bank, repeated violations of Jerusalem's Muslim, Christian holy sites

-King Abdullah II and Egypt President Abdel Fattah Al Sisi on Monday called for preserving Syria's security, stability, sovereignty, and territorial integrity, reiterating their respect for the choices of the Syrian people.
+AMMAN - His Majesty King Abdullah and Egypt President Abdel Fattah Al Sisi on Monday called for preserving Syria's security, stability, sovereignty, and territorial integrity, reiterating their respect for the choices of the Syrian people.

-During bilateral talks followed by expanded ones at Al Ittihadiya Palace in Cairo, the two leaders affirmed their support for a peaceful inclusive Political

-transition, in which all Syrian political and social components are represented, and which meets the aspirations of the Syrian people and guarantees their rights.
+During bilateral talks followed by expanded ones at Al Ittihadiya Palace in Cairo, the two leaders affirmed their support for a peaceful inclusive political transition, in which all Syrian political and social components are represented, and which meets the aspirations of the Syrian people and guarantees their rights, according to a Royal Court statement.

 The two leaders stressed the importance of strengthening joint Arab action and unifying efforts in support of reaching comprehensive calm in the region.